MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 ### <a href="" id="bkmk-driveaccess2"></a>Deny write access to removable drives not protected by BitLocker

-This policy setting is used to require that removable drives are encrypted prior to granting Write access, and to control whether BitLocker-protected removable drives that were configured in another organization can be opened with Write access.
+This policy setting is used to make it mandatory for removable drives to be encrypted prior to granting Write access, and to control whether BitLocker-protected removable drives that were configured in another organization can be opened with Write access.

 <table>
 <colgroup>